os-guy-original/Material3-App-List/README.md

 ⛔ Some indicators might be wrong as I interpreted if they're MD/MY/MDY or not by the screenshots.
 ⚠️ Some apps might require additional setup in order to achieve MY theming.
 🪦 List may contain apps that are discontinued.
 🔗 The provided links might be from GitHub, GitLab, Play Store, F-Droid, Telegram, XDA, Official website of the app and various Sources.
+Please report any broken links.

 -------
 # 🎰 *Total no. of Apps in the list Currently:*